joyceoh55/nhanes-obesity-sas/README.md

 NHANES 2017–2018 (SAS Base): Adult Obesity Prevalence

 Goal.
-Estimate the weighted prevalence of adult obesity (BMI ≥ 30) overall and by sex and race/ethnicity using only Base SAS tools (DATA step, PROC COPY/CONTENTS/SORT/FREQ/MEANS, PROC FORMAT).
+Estimate the weighted prevalence of adult obesity (BMI ≥ 30) overall and by sex and race/ethnicity using Base SAS tools (DATA step, PROC COPY/CONTENTS/SORT/FREQ/MEANS, PROC FORMAT).
 Why this matters.
 It shows real public-health data wrangling and correct use of NHANES weights—without jumping into SURVEY procedures yet.

 Data